 Hope in the Horizon: Solutions to Mitigate Global School Challenges

 In the 1948 Universal Declaration of Human Rights, Article 26 stipulates that “Everyone has the right to education."
-Unfortunately, tens of millions of children remain out of school because of circumstances such as poverty.
+Unfortunately, approximately 251 million children and youth remain out of school because of circumstances such as poverty.
 Nevertheless, organizations and governments continue to ensure that every child is able to attend school, especially the primary or elementary levels.
 This has led to a steady increase in literacy worldwide.

 Though it is still a long way to go before universal literacy, these small victories are worth celebrating.
 After all, international organizations’ education agendas have taken off and are becoming successful.
 The Education for All initiative by UNESCO may have fallen short of its goals, but it does not mean that other institutions are unable to achieve their own objectives.